BolajiOlajide/a_socials/README.md

 ### INSTALLATION
 Clone from git using
 ```
-git@github.com:BolajiOlajide/a_socials.git
+git@github.com:AndelaOSP/Andela-Socials.git
 ```

-Navigate into the root directoru of the project and run the script `setup.sh` with the command:
+Navigate into the root directory of the project and run the script `setup.sh` with the command:
 ```
 ./setup.sh
 ```